 Myth 1 “Chinese rubber has high throw”

 Real Chinese table tennis rubber has a very low throw.
 To use the Chinese rubber, you must have a long and powerful stroke.
-The techniques are different with the traditional techniques.
+The techniques are different from traditional techniques.
 You must “carry” and “wrap” the ball more forward.
 You can see that Ma Long have to “carry” the ball with his powerful Forehand topspin, but the ball goes just slightly over the net and drops right after.
 The ball is very linear but not curvy.

 The top Chinese players are sponsored by DHS, it does not mean they will use the same equipment line-up on the market.
 Their rubber is different from the commercial rubbers.
 There is the reason there because it’s very hard to use this type of rubber.
 If someone gives you the racket of Ma Long, you will feel that this racket is hard dead, not bouncy, and for you, it’s a rubbish.
 But in the hand of Ma Long, it’s a deadly weapon.

 So if someone says to you “hey, this Chinese rubber is amazing, very easy to topspin, the throw angle is high”.
 It’s possible these rubbers are for the amateur players, but not for the professional one.
 This is myth number 1 about Chinese rubbers.

 Myth 2 “Pro’s rubbers are expensive”

 Myth number 2 is: You need an expensive racket to win.
 Some players don’t believe my advice because the Chinese racket I suggested was not expensive enough.
 “No thanks, I’m looking for something around 200$”.
 Your racket is only 50$.”
 There are many top young Chinese players at high-level play with racket cost less than 40 $.
 Find a rubber that has the characteristics that you need.
 If it’s an expensive European or Japanese rubber, you can find something similar from a Chinese brand with a similar quality but much cheaper.

 No Shortcut in table tennis